Celebrating Age Group Athletes Across the Triathlon Community

 Triathlon BC is working with provincial race directors to secure future qualifying events in our province.

 Triathlon BC celebrates every athlete, from the international elite athlete in search of Olympic glory to our local grass roots participant crossing the finish line.
 We are reaching out to our community to gather interesting and inspiring stories to share and grow our network.
-Check out some of our resources below:
+Check out some of our athlete features below:

 If you have stories that you would like share with Triathlon BC please contact us today.